Joseph-Burke/Robbin-Hoodz/README.md

 ### Initial Aims

 In the Game Design Document I created on the second day of this 5-day project, I laid out an "Emotional Experience" which described how I would like the player to feel.
-To paraphrase from that section and others from the same document document:
+To paraphrase from that section and others from the same document:

 1. The player feels **engaged**, consistently **interested**, but **never stressed**.
 1. The game is not predictable or boring, but neither does it punish the player arbitrarily.
 The player is **rewarded for skill** and for paying close attention to the **dependable rules and physics** of the game.